 This policy will be reviewed every year by the AHT (Teaching and Learning).
-At every review, the policy will be shared with the full governing board.
+At every review, the policy will be shared with the full local governing body.

 12. Links with other policies

 This policy links with the following policies and procedures: